antoweb/elk-stack-docker-autodeploy/README.md

 # elk-stack-docker-autodeploy
-This repository provide a bash script to deploy a complete stack of Elk server in a Rocky 8 Linux server.
+This repository provide a bash script to deploy a complete stack of Elk v.
+8.2305.1 server in a Rocky 8 Linux server.
 It onclude also a readme for install and configure winlogbeat on a Windows Server

 Pay attention to: